hmfe/2316/README.md

 When done, push your branch and let us know it’s done by making a pull request.

 **Good Luck and have fun!**

+# Project Specific Details for Louis Jones' fork

+## Project Requirements

+- Node
+- NPM

+## How to run

+To run this project execture the following :

+- Run `npm install`
+- Run `npm start`
+- Open `http://localhost:3000` in a browser